 USCF serves as the general partner or sponsor to each of BNO and the Related Public Funds.
 USCF may have a conflict to the extent that its trading decisions for BNO may be influenced by the effect they would have on the other funds it manages.
-By way of example, if, as a result of reaching position limits imposed by the ICE Futures Exchange on Futures Contracts (or otherwise), USCF might determine that there would be potential benefits in purchasing instead another type of petroleum-based futures contract, such as gasoline futures contracts.
-However, USCF might be disinclined to purchase gasoline futures contracts, because this decision could impact its ability to purchase additional gasoline futures contracts for BNO if adversely doing so would be due to applicability of position limits for Related Public Funds (such as the United States Gasoline Fund, LP).
+By way of example, if, as a result of reaching position limits imposed by the ICE Futures Exchange, BNO purchased Brent crude oil futures contracts, this decision could impact BNO's ability to purchase additional Brent crude oil futures contracts if the number of contracts held by funds managed by USCF reached the maximum allowed by the ICE Futures Exchange.
+Similar situations could adversely affect the ability of the Related Public Funds to track their benchmark futures contract(s).